-If we cannot implement a valid compliance mechanism for cross-border data transfers from the EEA, the UK or other jurisdictions to the United States, or if the requirements for a legally-compliant transfer are too onerous, we may face increased exposure to regulatory actions, substantial fines, and injunctions against Processing or transferring personal information from Europe or elsewhere.
-For example, some European regulators have prevented companies from transferring personal data out of Europe for allegedly violating the GDPR's cross-border data transfer limitations.
-The inability to import personal information to the United States could significantly and negatively impact our business operations, including by limiting our ability to collaborate with parties that are subject to European and other data privacy and security laws, limiting our ability to obtain inventory or data from suppliers operating in Europe, or requiring us to increase our personal information processing capabilities and infrastructure in Europe and/or elsewhere at significant expense
+If there is no lawful manner for us to transfer personal data from the EEA, the UK or other jurisdictions to the United States, or if the requirements for a legally-compliant transfer are too onerous, we may face increased exposure to regulatory actions, substantial fines, and injunctions against Processing or transferring personal information from Europe or elsewhere.
+For example, some European regulators have ordered certain companies to suspend or permanently cease transfers of personal data out of Europe for allegedly violating the GDPR's cross-border data transfer limitations.
+The inability to import personal information to the United States could significantly and negatively impact our business operations, including by limiting our ability to collaborate with parties that are subject to European and other data privacy and security laws, limiting our ability to obtain inventory or data from suppliers operating in Europe, or requiring us to increase our personal information processing capabilities and infrastructure in Europe and/or elsewhere at significant expense.

+Additionally, our employees and personnel use generative artificial intelligence technologies to perform their work, and such usage may be subject to various privacy laws and other privacy obligations.
+The disclosure and use of personal information in generative AI technologies is subject to various privacy laws and other privacy obligations, and governments have passed and are likely to pass additional laws regulating generative AI.
+Our use of this technology could result in additional compliance costs, regulatory investigations and actions, and consumer lawsuits.
+If we are unable to use generative AI, it could make our business less efficient and result in competitive disadvantages.
 In addition, privacy advocates and industry groups have proposed, and may propose in the future, industry standards with which we are legally or contractually bound to comply.
 Additionally, we may make statements about our data Processing practices and our compliance with, or our ability to facilitate our customers' compliance with, these standards.
-For example, we have committed to comply, and generally require our customers and the third parties upon which we rely to comply, with applicable self-regulatory principles, such as the Network Advertising Initiative's Code of Conduct and the Digital Advertising Alliance's Self-Regulatory Principles for Online Behavioral Advertising in the United States, and similar self-regulatory principles in Europe and Canada adopted by the local Digital Advertising Alliance.
+For example, we have committed to comply, and generally require our customers and the third parties upon which we rely to comply, with applicable self-regulatory principles, such as the Network Advertising Initiative's Code of Conduct and the Digital Advertising Alliance's Self-Regulatory Principles for Online Behavioral Advertising.
 These self-regulatory bodies impose additional requirements related to the Processing of personal information, such as providing notice about our use of cookies and other technologies.
 Some of these self-regulatory bodies can discipline members, which could result in fines, penalties, and/or public censure.
 Additionally, some of these self-regulatory bodies might refer violations of their requirements to the Federal Trade Commission or other regulatory bodies.
 See "-Our business or ability to operate our platform could be impacted by changes in the technology industry by technology companies, end users, or government regulation.
-Such developments, including the restriction of "third-party cookies," could cause instability in the advertising technology industry."
+Such developments, includin breadth of political advertising allowed on their platforms.
+The lack of uniformity and increasing requirements for transparency and disclosure could adversely impact the demand for political advertising services and increase our operating and compliance costs.

 Similarly, there has been increasing global scrutiny over online political advertising, and online political advertising laws are rapidly evolving.
-For example, publishers of online content have imposed varying prohibitions and restrictions on the types and breadth of political advertising allowed on their platforms.
-The lack of uniformity and increasing requirements for transparency and disclosure could adversely impact the demand for political advertising services and increase our operating and compliance costs.
+For example, publishers of online content have imposed varying prohibitions and restrictions on the types and